Marsha Thornton

-Marsha Thornton (born October 22, 1964, in Killen, Alabama) is a female country music singer.
+Marsha Thornton (born October 22, 1964, in Killen, Alabama) is an American country music singer.
 Between 1990 and 2003, she released three studio albums, with her first two released on MCA Records; she has also issued four singles on the Hot Country Songs charts.
 Her highest peaking single was "A Bottle of Wine and Patsy Cline", written by Lindy Gravelle, which reached No. 59 in 1990.

 In 1991, Thornton was shortlisted for the Academy of Country Music Award for New Female Artist of the Year.